 Cost: 99 cents

 Debt Manager is another app that uses the debt snowball method to help you pay off your debts.
 Like other apps on this list, it gives you the option to use different strategies.

 The app helps you organize, track and pay off an unlimited number of debts, including an individual analysis for each one.
 Payments may be entered as a percentage of the total balance.

-Other features include a monthly payment recording function, which can either be automated or done manually.
+Other features include a monthly payment recording function.
 You can also keep track of your progress.
 Choose if you want to do monthly, weekly or bi-weekly payments.